JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/42-Configure resource group permissions.md

 * Resource groups, and its metadata is located together in the region you decide
 * Resource groups can be locked, to prevent accidental deletion or modification of the resources in the group

+## Creating a resource group
+1. Create the resource group
+1. Add resources to the resource group

 ## Access to resource group
 See [Configure subscription and resource permissions](41-Configure%20subscription%20and%20resource%20permissions.md) for how to manage access to a resource group.